simple-machines/anaml-terraform-registry/modules/app-server/README.md

 ### <a name="input_anaml_database_schema_name"></a> [anaml\_database\_schema\_name](#input\_anaml\_database\_schema\_name)

-Description: The name of the PostgreSQL schema to use for the Anaml server.
+Description: The name of the Postgres schema to use for the Anaml server.

 Type: `string`